GUIDING IMGS TO MATCH INTO THEIR DREAM US RESIDENCY

 What is SOAP®?

-2. Must be able to enter Graduate Medical Education by July 1st in the year of the match as verified by your medical school or ECFMG, and
+2. Must be able to enter Graduate Medical Education by July 1st in the year of the match as verified by your medical school or ECFMG.

 3. Must be partially matched or fully unmatched on the Monday of match week.